yuriyyakym/awai/docs/docs/awai-event.md

 ---
 sidebar_position: 100
-slug: /re-resolvable
+slug: /awai-event
 ---

-# Re-resolvable
+# Awai Event

-Re-resolvable is a promise-like object which has no terminal state and may resolve multiple times.
+Awai event is a promise-like object which has no terminal state and may resolve multiple times.
+It plays role of event-emitter.

-Re-resolvables play role of event-emitters, and their interface lead to a unique approach of writing logics.

 ### Example of usage

-In this library, re-resolvable is called `AwaiEvent`.

 ```ts title="Example of AwaiEvent usage"
 const event = new AwaiEvent();